-- The Winston-Salem/Forsyth County School System makes up 92.1% of the Service Area.
-For the past several years a School Funding Formula has been the basis for establishing the Adopted appropriation.
+- The Winston-Salem/Forsyth County School System makes up 92.3% of the Service Area.
+For the past several years a School Funding Formula has been the basis for establishing the recommended appropriation.
 The formula results were generated using a combination of an Enrollment Factor and a Resource Factor.
 In good times, the formula resulted in additional funding for the school system and this funding could be held in their fund balance for when there are downturns in the economy.
 In addition, the formula was designed to allow the school system to generate enough fund balance to cover the opening of new schools, rather than asking the County for additional resources.
 Based on questions around the funding formula's ability to provide sufficient funding to WSFCS, a workgroup met to evaluate the effectiveness of the formula during FY21.
 The workgroup was unable to form a consensus on the extent to which the formula has performed in the past and whether it currently provides an adequate level of funding.
-Because of the questions around the effectiveness of the formula, as well as the increased resources for both WSFCS and the County, the FY22 Adopted Budget is based on a review of requested increases from WSFCS. - The actual General Fund expenditures for WSFCS are greater than the \$149.5 million shown in Chart 9.
-In Debt Service, approximately \$52.2 million of the \$74.6 million Transfer to Capital Reserve Fund is directly related to debt associated with school construction bonds issued over the years.
-Showing debt service payments for school-related bonds on the same page as the current expense appropriation provides a more accurate picture of the level of support the County provides to the School System and this can be found in the Program Summary in the General Fund section of the budget document. - Per Pupil Spending is used most often when discussing school funding.
-The FY22 Adopted Budget increases per pupil spending to \$3,731 per pupil (based on a projected average daily membership of 54,042 (nonCharter School) students per the North Carolina Department of Public Instruction (NCDPI) forecast compared to total spending including debt service.
+Because of the questions around the effectiveness of the formula, as well as the increased resources for both WSFCS and the County, the FY22 Recommended Budget is based on a review of requested increases from WSFCS. - The actual General Fund expenditures for WSFCS are greater than the \$149.5 million shown in Chart 9 above.
+In Debt Service, approximately \$52.2 million of the \$75.2 million Transfer to Capital Reserve Fund is directly related to debt associated with school construction bonds issued over the years.
+Showing debt service payments for school-related bonds on the same page as the current expense appropriation provides a more accurate picture of the level of support the County provides to the School System and this can be found in the Program Summary in the General Fund section of the budget document. - The Enrollment Factor used in the formula is based on the Average Daily Membership projection compared to the projected daily membership count for the current fiscal year.
+The ADM includes students in the school system as well as Charter School students.
+The Resource Factor takes into account growth in the tax base and collection percentage as well as any growth in projected Sales Taxes.
+Under the Enrollment Factor, the 40% of budget is the actual percentage of the School System's chart of accounts for which the County is statutorily responsible for funding. - Per Pupil Spending is used most often when discussing school funding.
+The FY22 Recommended Budget increases per pupil spending to \$3,731 per pupil (based on a projected average daily membership of 54,042 (non-Charter School) students per the North Carolina Department of Public Instruction (NCDPI) forecast compared to total spending including debt service.
 Graph 1 provides a ten-year view of the local spending per pupil for the WSFCS System.